Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Hypokalaemia

-Potassium deficiency in diet is called hypokalemia.
+Potassium deficiency in the diet is called hypokalemia.

 Hypokalaemia Causes: